remluben/rj/README.md

 Please note, that this function is an improved version of the original function at https://www.sitepoint.com/get-url-parameters-with-javascript/

+## Roadmap

+* Add browser support information to docs
+* Find and document polyfills for ECMAScript6 features or transpile to ECMAScript5 compatibility
+* Improve development setup
+* Add new functions

 ## Credits

 Source code for the functions